fspacheco/playground-UlMWyvCJ/lessons/lesson4.md

 printf("%s", dest);
 ```

-**Warning:** The destination character array (first parameter) must be initialized with C string before passing it to `strcat`.
+**Warning:** The destination character array must be initialized with C string before passing it to `strcat`.
 Following is an ill-formed code and shouldn't be practiced:

 ```C
 char dest[40];